sourcegraph/about/handbook/engineering/security/reporting-vulnerabilities.md

 - If so, a member of our security team will [file a vulnerability report in sourcegraph/security-issues](https://github.com/sourcegraph/security-issues/issues/new/choose) and follow the checklist in the issue template.

 - If not, a member of our security team will respond to the report to notify the reporter why we are not acting on the report.

+## How we disclose security vulnerabilities

+For every confirmed vulnerability in Sourcegraph or its products, regardless of severity, the Security team will:

+- Create a security advisory describing the vulnerability, impact to users and remediation.
+We currently publish GitHub Security Advisories in our GitHub repositories.
+- Request a CVE ID for each vulnerability.
+- Update the CHANGELOG with a reference to the CVE and advisory.
+- Inform the security updates mailing list.
+- Coordinate upgrades with customers for HIGH/CRITICAL issues.

+If you find any past Sourcegraph vulnerabilities that were not disclosed this way please let us know.